An Overview of Packaging for Python¶

 Most operating systems support some form of classical virtualization, running applications packaged as images containing a full operating system of their own.
 Running these virtual machines, or VMs, is a mature approach, widespread in data center environments.

 These techniques are mostly reserved for larger scale deployments in data centers, though certain complex applications can benefit from this packaging.
-Technologies are Python agnostic, and include:
+The technologies are Python agnostic, and include:

 The most all-encompassing way to ship your software would be to ship it already-installed on some hardware.
 This way, your software’s user would require only electricity.